erhanertem/App-the-wild-oasis-website/README.md

   - Use CC in a SC
     - Use 'use client' directive in CC when CC passes a server boundary
   - Use SC in a CC
+    - Push a SC into CC as a children prop in a parenting SC

 - <strong>'App'</strong> based NextJS folder structure and project planning